Building Resilient & Sustainable Cities

-Similarly, the international organizations panel recognized the need for peer-learning among cities.
+Similarly, the international organisations panel recognised the need for peer-learning among cities.
 Kishore Rao, Global Sector Leader for International Donor Organizations at Deloitte, said that “Cities are ecosystems with multiple stakeholders in need of collective action for change.”

-Panelists also emphasized the importance of attracting talent to cities.
-“The city of the future will have to emerge livable, and it will have to emerge inclusive,” said Sameh Wahba, the World Bank’s Global Director for Urban Disaster Risk Management, Resilience and Land Global Practice, noting that these features encourage resilience as well as ensure the attractiveness of urban areas.
+Panelists also emphasised the importance of attracting talent to cities.
+“The city of the future will have to emerge livable and it will have to emerge inclusive,” said Sameh Wahba, the World Bank’s Global Director for Urban Disaster Risk Management, Resilience and Land Global Practice, noting that these features encourage resilience as well as ensure the attractiveness of urban areas.

 Cities must not only build back better, “but they also need to be at the forefront of prevention,” said panelist Mami Mizutori, Special Representative of the Secretary-General for Disaster Risk Reduction at the United Nations.
 She called for more investments in resilience and for a more holistic approach at risk prevention.

 Panelist Maimunah Mohd Sharif, UN Habitat’s Executive Director, noted the importance of thinking locally and acting globally to improve urban futures—that is, learning from local initiatives and then applying lessons both globally and locally.
 She also asserted that people, institutions, and systems need to harness data and its potential to create more inclusive, green and resilient cities.